MakkuMikan/vencord-install/readme.md

 # Installation
 ## Batch Script
-Place the `install-vencord.cmd` file into your CLI's startup directory (usually $HOME)
+Place the `install-vencord.cmd` file into your CLI's startup directory (usually $HOME) Following that, you can now run `> install-vencord` in CMD
 ## Powershell Alias
 Put the following into your powershell profile (run `notepad $profile` to edit your current profile):
 ```ps